hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 In this word file  the best estimates for the coefficient to fit the each model have been assessed.
 A summary statistic table was presented in order to evaluate how the regression models fits the data.
 Moreover, the graphical residual plots are delivered.

 # Model Optimization to Predict the Heat Load

+In this part, we calibrate our models for prediction purpose.
+We evaluate the effect of including various type of input parameters to improve the forecast accuracy of the models.